-In this article, we will delve into the essence of the telecom market, discover various software types implemented in this industry, and review the top telecommunication industry trends worth supporting.
+In this article, we will delve into the essence of the telecom market, discover various software types implemented in this industry, and review the top telecommunication trends worth supporting.
 After reading this piece, it will be easier for you to identify the gaps in your business that can be solved with emerging technology and market innovations.

 What Is Telecom?

-Before we talk about the trends in the telecommunications industry, let’s figure out what telecommunication is.
+Before we talk about the trends in the telecom industry, let’s figure out what telecommunication is.
 Telecommunication, which is shortened to telecom, is the term denoting the exchange of information and the process of communication over significant distances.
 Telecommunication appeared after the emergence and growth of electronic means capable of transmitting various types of data, including audio, text, visual data, etc. over distance.

 • Sending station